 The couple have already shared one photo of their family, smiling as they held their son's car seat with little Alexander fast asleep.

-Prince Carl was seen attending a special thanksgiving service with his family on Friday, and seemed to be coping well with the sleepless nights thus far, looking his usual handsome self in smart suit and silver tie.
+Prince Carl was seen attending a special thanksgiving service with his family on Friday and seemed to be coping well with the sleepless nights thus far, looking his usual handsome self in a smart suit and silver tie.

 Prince Alexander is the second child to be born to the Swedish royal family this year, as Crown Princess Victoria welcomed her second child Prince Oscar in March.